isotope11/project_tango_foxtrot/README.md

     run concurrently as Actors.
   - An Actor runs in his own thread.
-  - DCell lets you distribute these Celluloid Actors as services all over the network, not ust on the same machine.
+  - DCell lets you distribute these Celluloid Actors as services all over the network, not just on the same machine.
 Distributed Objects generally.

 ### License